Modern Slavery Statement

 Introduction

-Veetee is a major supplier of rice to retailers, wholesalers, and other food manufacturing businesses.
-The company has a turnover of circa £135m and has circa 300 employees in the UK.
-As a company operating within the rice industry with many suppliers in the developing world, Veetee Rice recognises that it has a responsibility to take a robust approach to slavery and human trafficking.
+Veetee is an ambient foods and rice company, a major supplier to retailers, wholesalers, and other food manufacturing businesses.
+As a company operating within the food and rice industry with many suppliers in the developing world, Veetee Rice recognises that it has a responsibility to take a robust approach to slavery and human trafficking.
 The company is absolutely committed to preventing slavery and human trafficking in its corporate activities, and to ensuring that its supply chains are free from slavery and human trafficking.

 Organisational Structure and Supply Chains